Skip to Top NavigationSkip to ContentSkip to Footer

 1770 March 5

-Crispus Attucks, an ex-slave, became an early casualty of the American Revolution when he was shot and killed in what became known as the Boston Massacre.
+Crispus Attucks, formerly enslaved, became an early casualty of the American Revolution when he was shot and killed in what became known as the Boston Massacre.
 Although Attucks was credited as the leader of the event, debate raged for over a century as to whether he was a patriotic hero or a trouble-making villain.

 1775 April 14